aridjayarecipes/cutesrecipes.web.app/content/post/2171-step-by-step-guide-to-prepare-favorite-etouffee-inspired-seafood-stew.md

 - "300 g bay scallops"
 - " Fresh Italian parsley for garnish"
 recipeinstructions:
 - "Add the butter to a medium pot on medium heat.
-Whisk in the flour once the butter&#39;s melted.
+Whisk in the flour once the butter's melted.
 Keep whisking until you get a blonde roux (a little lighter in colour than caramel)."
 - "Stir the onion, green pepper, celery, and garlic into the pot.
 Let cook about 5 minutes until softened.
 Add the paprika, oregano, thyme, a good pinch of salt and several grinds of freshly cracked black pepper, and let cook another 2-3 minutes."
 - "Add the tomatoes, chicken stock, and bay leaves to the pot.
 Bring to a simmer, and let cook for 15 minutes.
-The sauce will get pretty thick; don&#39;t worry about it."
+The sauce will get pretty thick; don't worry about it."
 - "Add the cod and scallops to the pot, and continue simmering for 10 minutes.
 The sauce should loosen during this time.
 If not, thin it out with a little water.
 Check the seasoning and add more salt and pepper to taste.
 Throw on a little fresh parsley for garnish, then serve with steamed rice."
 categories:
 - Recipe